Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces: Introduction

 \emph{A posteriori} error estimators are a widely used tool to verify the quality of the {\ROM} approximation.
 In the parametrized {\OCP} setting, we refer, e.g., to \cite{karcher2018certified,bader2016certified,ali2020reduced,karcher2018reduced} and to \cite{troltzsch2009pod,kartmann2024certifiedmodelpredictivecontrol} in adaptive settings.
-Only in \cite{ali2020reduced}, a lower \emph{a posteriori} bound for the approximation error was given, which can be used to verify the sharpness of the upper bound.
+Only in \cite{ali2020reduced}, a lower \emph{a posteriori} bound for the approximation error of the whole optimal triple was given, which can be used to verify the sharpness of the upper bound.
 Further, the estimation technique used in \cite{troltzsch2009pod} does not use the optimality condition of the reduced model and thus can be applied to any arbitrary control in the control space.
-This is important since, usually, the solution of {\OCPs} is found by iterative methods that satisfy the optimality condition up to a tolerance, which might conflict with the assumptions needed to make the \emph{a posteriori} estimate rigorous.
-We present both lower and upper \emph{a posteriori} error bounds that can be used to quantify the distance between the {\FOM} optimal control and an arbitrary element in the control space and thus overcome the aforementioned conflict for {\OCPs} without (control) constraints.
+This is important since, usually, the solution of {\OCPs} is found by iterative methods that satisfy the optimality condition up to a tolerance, which might conflict with the optimality assumptions needed to make the \emph{a posteriori} estimate rigorous.
+We present both lower and upper \emph{a posteriori} error bounds that can be used to quantify the distance between the {\FOM} optimal control and an arbitrary element in the control space and thus overcome the aforementioned conflict for {\OCPs} without (control) constraints. {We highlight that, similar to \cite{troltzsch2009pod}, the evaluation of the presented bounds depends on {\FOM} quantities, but not on the solution of the {\FOM}-{\OCP} itself.
+Hence, the bounds do not achieve online efficiency, which is, however, not needed, in the online-adaptive setting we consider.
+Indeed, the {\FOM} data used to evaluate the bounds can be reused to update the \ROM, if necessary (see Remark \ref{rem:apost}).}

 Let us mention that other techniques for control (or action) space reduction can be found in, e.g., \cite{delavari2025action,chun2024multiscale,8014482} and the references therein.